 Shutterbug reader Chris Lord is another transplant, this time from the UK, and calls the Big Apple his home.
 In this site Lord has created a fairy-tale land of HDR photography and collected arresting images in six galleries.
 Heck, even his portrait in Meet the Artist is HDR, and one of the best portraits of a photographer I've seen in a long, long while. (we make terrible subjects for other shooters.)
 The first two galleries include images from both his original and adopted home, but I started with the United Kingdom, which has three sub collections, including The Brighton Experience.
 Lord's approach to HDR mixes well with his nostalgic approach to image making and the subject matter at hand.
 His lush and whimsical image of the Brighton Royal Pavilion summons up impressions of Douglas Fairbanks in 1924's The Thief of Bagdad.
 While his precisely composed image of people on the beach with a pier in the background recalls postcards of the 1940s but is still very much of today.
 The same time-travel whimsey is on hand with Exploring Manhattan, part of the six collection Glimpses Of Gotham.
 His beautifully crafted Vintage Flatiron recalls both Edward Steichen's The Flatiron and Spider-Man, no mean accomplishment for a single photograph.
 If I'm sounding a bit rhapsodic it's because Chris Lord's images are spectacular in execution with a real feeling that the photographer is having lots of fun creating them.
 Be sure to explore the other galleries, too, because if you think that HDR is passe, think again.

-My images do not belong to the public domain and may not be posted in or linked to another web page on the internet or intranet, published in any book, magazine, newsletter or newspaper, duplicated, used in a derivative work of art, used as illustration for musical, dramatic, and/or literary works, or used for commercial use of any kind whatsoever without express written permission, including but not limited to resale of my images without a license for use.
-The reproduction, publication, modification, transmission or exploitation of any work contained herein for any use whatsoever, personal or commercial, without prior written permission is strictly prohibited by law.
+My images do not belong to the public domain and may not be posted in or linked to another web page on the internet or intranet, published in any book, magazine, newsletter, or newspaper, duplicated, used in a derivative work of art, used as an illustration for musical, dramatic, and/or literary works, or used for commercial use of any kind whatsoever without the express written permission, including but not limited to the resale of my images without a license for use.
+The reproduction, publication, modification, transmission, or exploitation of any work contained herein for any use whatsoever, personal or commercial, without prior written permission is strictly prohibited by law.